 It was one of the leading countries to welcome equal voting rights for women in 1918- 2 years before the United States and the first country in the East.

 It is a part of the stretch of land between the Caspian and Black Sea officially known as the Caucasus.
-People from here would be technically called Caucasian.
+People from here (as well as Georgia, Armenia and this part of Russia) are ‘Caucasian.’

-Its land once stretched further south into what is now Iran so it was part of the Silk Road Trading Route.
+Its land once stretched further south into what is now Iran and it was part of the Silk Road Trading Route.

 Because of this border receding, more Azerbaijanis live in Iran than Azerbaijanis that live in Azerbaijan